We-Are-Empire/skip-bluetooth/README.md

 This will request Bluetooth permissions as soon as the view appears.
 Subsequent loads of this view will not show the prompt again—you will have to request the user to enable Bluetooth in settings if they denied permission previously.

-There may be a better implementation which automatically shows this prompt when `CBCentralManager` or `CBPeripheralManager` are instantiated as is done in `CoreBluetooth`

 ## Building